lagzya-dev/Oxide.Ext.Discord/Docs/Libraries/DiscordLink.md

 // Returns true if the discord Id is linked with a steam account bool IsLinked(Snowflake discordId)

+// Returns true if the IPlayer is linked with a discord account bool IsLinked(IPlayer player)

+// Returns true if the DiscordUser is linked with a steam account bool IsLinked(DiscordUser user)

-// Returns a Steam ID for a given Discord ID
+// Returns a Player Id for a given Discord ID
-// If the Discord ID is not linked then the result will be null string GetSteamId(Snowflake discordId)
+// If the Discord ID is not linked then the PlayerId.IsValid property will be false PlayerId GetPlayerId(Snowflake discordId)

+// Returns a Player Id for a given DiscordUser
+// If the Discord ID is not linked then the PlayerId.IsValid property will be false PlayerId GetPlayerId(DiscordUser user)

+// Returns the IPlayer for the given Discord ID IPlayer GetPlayer(Snowflake discordId)

+// Returns the Discord ID for the given Steam ID Snowflake GetDiscordId(string playerId)

-//Returns if the given IPlayer is linked bool IsLinked(IPlayer player)
+// Returns the Discord ID for the given IPlayer Snowflake GetDiscordId(IPlayer player)

-//Returns if the given DiscordUser is linked bool IsLinked(DiscordUser user)
+// Returns a minimal Discord User
+DiscordUser GetDiscordUser(string playerId)

+// Returns a minimal Discord User
+DiscordUser GetDiscordUser(IPlayer player)

+// Returns a linked guild member for the matching steam id in the given guild GuildMember GetLinkedMember(string playerId, DiscordGuild guild)

+//Returns a linked guild member for the matching Player in the given guild GuildMember GetLinkedMember(IPlayer player, DiscordGuild guild)

 //Returns the steam ID for the given Discord ID.
 Null if not found string GetSteamId(Snowflake discordId)